 Adding Detail With Colored Wax

 If you have details on your upcycled home decor project like these candle holders, you might consider using a dark wax over those areas.
 It’s super easy to apply.
-Use a small paintbrush and gently add it in the areas you want it darker.
+Use a small paintbrush and gently add it to the areas you want it darker.
 Next, buff it back with a soft cloth to soften the lines on those details.

 Finishing Your Upcycled Home Decor Project